 Our Perception of Eindhoven

-When we think about Eindhoven in Holland we think off soccer, cigars, cars and light bulbs.
+When we think about Eindhoven in Holland we think of soccer, cigars, cars, and light bulbs.
 The city might be the heart of technical innovation in Holland and is the home of many expats.
 Important international companies like Philips and ASML are originally from Eindhoven.
-You find an excellent Univerisity here as well.
-Moreover Eindhoven has (one of) the best soccer teams of Holland: PSV.
+You find an excellent University here as well.
+Moreover, Eindhoven has (one of) the best soccer teams in Holland: PSV.
 And it definitely is the City of Light.
 Though Eindhoven might be the center of technical innovation in Holland, I miss a convincing display of its achievements in technology.
-I miss a visitors centre dedicated to technology.
+I miss a visitors center dedicated to technology.
 The Light Bulb Museum does not convince me.
-I would like to find in Eindhoven an exhibition of modern technology – e.g. a playground for robots and demonstrations of the possibilities of nanotechnology – but i didn’t find it yet.
+I would like to find in Eindhoven an exhibition of modern technology – e.g. a playground for robots and demonstrations of the possibilities of nanotechnology – but I didn’t find it yet.

 From Eindhoven Airport into the City

 From Eindhoven Airport (Vliegveld Eindhoven) bus 401 will take you in 20 minutes to the City Center.
-You might jump on a train immediatly but Eindhoven can be full of surprises.
-I think the best time to visit Eindhoven is during the Glow-festival and the Carnaval.
+You might jump on a train immediately but Eindhoven can be full of surprises.
+I think the best time to visit Eindhoven is during the Glow festival and the Carnaval.
 Glow transforms Eindhoven into the City of Light.
-The City becomes the decorum of lightsculptures.
-During Carnival from 13 to 17 February 2015 the name of the city is changed in “Lampegat”.
+The City becomes the decorum of light sculptures.
+During Carnival, the name of the city is changed to “Lampegat”.
 I love the Glow Festival in November which is also related to the presence of Philips.
-A company which nowadays though is a marketleader in medical technolgy and does not produce lightbulbs anymore..
+A company which nowadays though is a market leader in medical technology and does not produce lightbulbs anymore..